ryancdickson/chromerootprogram/content/index.md

 The Chrome Root Program relies on the [CCADB](https://ccadb.org/) to identify and maintain up-to-date information for Chrome Root Program Participants and the corresponding PKI hierarchies.

-Chrome Root Program Participants MUST follow the requirements defined in the [CCADB Policy](https://www.ccadb.org/policy).
+Chrome Root Program Participants MUST adhere to the latest version of the [CCADB Policy](https://www.ccadb.org/policy).

 In some cases, this policy strengthens requirements described in the CCADB Policy.